 Unlike marital property, separate property is not divided in a divorce.
 Separate property includes assets and debts that one spouse owned prior to the marriage and brought into the relationship.
 Still, some types of property, such as inheritances received during the marriage and income that has not been commingled with marital income are considered separate property in divorce.

 Factors the Court will Consider

-When determining how to divide the marital property of the couple, a judge will take many different factors into consideration.
+When determining how to divide the marital property of the couple, a judge will take many different factors into consideration, especially in a high-asset divorce.
 These are as follows:

 Couples in Florida are always encouraged to try and reach a settlement agreement on their own before taking the matter to court.
 This is often where the help of a Florida family lawyer is extremely valuable.
 Lawyers are skilled negotiators and can facilitate compromise between the two parties, which can allow them to avoid arbitration or court hearings.

 Unfortunately, sometimes the couple simply cannot reach an agreement and so, they may have to take it to a judge or an arbitrator that will make the final decision.
 If this happens and the couple is not happy with the final decision made by the court or an arbitrator, there is nothing they can do about it, which is why it is recommended that couples reach an agreement on their own.

 Our Florida Family Lawyers Can Help with Your Property Division Issues